 Some tips to help you avoid secret shopper scams…

 In recent times there has been an increase in the number of scam companies offering secret shopper jobs both online and offline.
 The video below explains how to spot a scam, and where you can find genuine secret shopper jobs:

 One final tip that is NOT mentioned in the video is…

 NEVER pay to join a secret shopper program!

 There are a number of websites on the Internet asking you to pay a fee to join their secret shopper program, and this is an indication that you might be scammed.
 Secret shopper companies make their information freely available on the Internet, and under no circumstances should you pay to get a list of secret shopper jobs.

-If you do come across a website asking you for payment, please report it to us so that we can warn others from paying for something that is freely available online, and help us to ensure that we only recommend worthwhile opportunities to our visitors.
+If you do come across a website asking you for payment, please report it to me so that I can warn others from paying for something that is freely available online, and help me to ensure that I only recommend worthwhile opportunities to my visitors.